vivekkothari/dropwizard-trim/README.md

 This bundle trims config values of dropwizard YAML config file.

 ## Usage
-This makes it easier perform rolling deployments & maintenance of dropwizard applications
+This makes it easier to make the application not break due to manual errors when sleepy DevOps adds a space to a config value

 ### Build instructions
   - Clone the source: